rpairo/exoplanets/README.md

 }
 ```

+In the execution, we will see 2 orphan exoplanets:
+- PSO J318.5-22
+- CFBDSIR2149

 ### 2. Find the planet orbiting the hottest star.
+To find the hottest start exoplanet, I have followed the next approach: In the exoplanets dataset loop, by every loop, I check if the current exoplanet host star temperature is higher than the stored one.
+In case it is, I will replace the stored exoplanet by the current one.
+If not, will continue to the next loop.
+Bt the end of the loop, we will have the hottest one.

 ```swift
 private func determineHottestStar(currentHottest: Exoplanet?, newExoplanet: Exoplanet) -> Exoplanet? {